dmparrishphd/Python4th/2b/Tutorial/body7.md

     {'TOP': [1], 'SUB': [('QUERY',)], 'REST': []}
     >>>

-You can drop one item from the Stak with
+You can drop one item from the Stack with

     >>> a['py']['drop'](a)